|

 Phaedo - What happens to the soul after death?
 Socrates shows that the soul is immortal and seeks truth beyond the body.
 Philosophy prepares us to live rightly and face death without fear.

-Phaedrus - Love is a spiritual ascent toward truth and beauty.
-Seeing beauty in the beloved sparks memory of the ideal Beauty and the divine.
+Phaedrus - Love is spiritual ascent toward truth and beauty.
+The beloved sparks memory of the ideal Beauty and the divine.
 Desire and inspiration move the soul beyond ordinary thinking, revealing insights that reason alone cannot reach.

-Philebus - The good life is not just the pursuit of pleasure, but the right ordering of all good elements.
+Philebus - The good life is not just pursuit of pleasure but right ordering of all good elements.
 True human flourishing comes when enjoyment, knowledge, and every positive part of life are arranged under the guidance of reason, so that each supports the others and wisdom shapes what we value.

 Protagoras - What is virtue and can it be taught?
 No, not directly, but the willing student might be led to choose it.